 The master suite, one of five bedroom suites in the house, includes multiple banks of windows with dazzling views of the entire L.A. basin and — on a clear day — the Pacific Ocean, plus a marble-slathered bathroom and dual closets.
 There’s also an upstairs family room and a carpeted screening room that’s more casual than the typical mansion’s movie theater but perfectly suits the effortlessly luxurious, low-key vibe of the property.

 Outdoors, the 1.8-acre hilltop lot boasts al fresco dining area, a substantial gated motorcourt, and a lap-lane swimming pool with inset spa.
 The aforementioned grassy lawn is big enough for a soccer pitch — just make sure any out-of-bounds balls don’t go flying down the steep hillside.

-In addition to his new $25.8 million Brentwood estate, Jones and Kau own at least four other multimillion-dollar homes on L.A.’s Westside, according to property records, all of them in Santa Monica.
-Their main residence appears to be a $6.2 million Cape Cod-style in a leafy part of the city, while they also own side-by-side teardown houses in the same general area.
+In addition to his new $25.8 million Brentwood estate, Jones owns at least four other multimillion-dollar homes on L.A.’s Westside, according to property records, all of them in Santa Monica.
+His main residence appears to be a $6.2 million Cape Cod-style in a leafy part of the city, while he also own side-by-side teardown houses in the same general area.
 Shortly after the Brentwood mansion was acquired in July, the two Santa Monica teardown were both put up for sale, asking a total of $11.6 million.

-And in 2018, the couple also purchased a plum oceanfront property in Santa Monica that consists of a 1930s cottage sandwiched between two massive neighboring mansions.
+And in 2018, he purchased a plum oceanfront property in Santa Monica that consists of a 1930s cottage sandwiched between two massive neighboring mansions.
 Records show that demolition permits have since been acquired for the address in question.